butfirstchai.com

 searing meatballs

 Add two tablespoons of oil to the same pan while still hot.
-Place all the meatballs carefully or do in batches.
+Place all the meatballs carefully, or do them in batches.

 meatballs seared